Morocco makes more Women's World Cup history, reaching knockout rounds with a 1-0 win over Colombia

 Morocco’s winning goal came in first-half stoppage time, when Anissa Lahmari put back a penalty-save rebound.

+The Moroccan players and coaching staff gathered on the pitch after fulltime in Perth to watch the end of the Germany-South Korea game in Brisbane, which still potentially had a hand in their World Cup fate.

+“We had the phone and we started praying.
+We were praying while we were watching the game," midfielder Anissa Lahmari said.
+"Afterwards it was just a complete explosion of joy.”

-If Morocco’s qualification for the Women’s World Cup inspired a generation, this will cement the legacy of the Atlas Lionesses.
+If Morocco’s qualification for the Women’s World Cup inspired a generation, this run to the knockout stage will cement a legacy for the Atlas Lionesses.

-The Moroccans were trounced 6-0 by Germany in their debut game in the tournament, but bounced back with consecutive wins over South Korea and a Colombia team that had been growing in confidence after edging Germany.
+The Moroccans were trounced 6-0 by Germany in their debut game in the tournament, but bounced back with consecutive wins,.

+The win over South Korea on the weekend was historic for the team, for Ibtissam Jraïdi scoring the Atlas Lionesses’ first World Cup goal, and for another significant milestone — defender Nouhaila Benzina became the first player to wear a Hijab in a World Cup game at the senior level.

+The game against Colombia was an even contest right through the first half until Jraidi was fouled in the penalty area in the dying seconds before the break.
+Ghizlane Chebbak's penalty attempt was saved, but Lahmari swooped on the rebound to put her team ahead of Colombia — and, just as importantly, the Germany team playing on the other side of the country.

 Colombia had its best scoring chance in the 59th minute, when its 18-year-old superstar, Linda Caicedo, served a ball to the far post, which Daniela Montoya one-timed to the left of goalkeeper Khadija Er-Rmichi.
-Er-Rmichi made a kick save, blocking the ball with just the front edge of her right cleat.
+The Moroccan 'keeper made a reflex kick save, blocking the ball with just the front edge of her right cleat.

 In the 69th, Caicedo, after a long run, stopped and leaned on the field barrier, reaching down to her left ankle and foot.
 She appeared hobbled for several minutes but stayed in the match.